 Top tip: Bring a change of clothes – there’s a very good chance you’ll get soaked on the rapids!
 It also takes over an hour to get to the park by car from Orlando, so pre-plan your transportation.

-Very excitingly, 2019 marks the opening of Star Wars: Galaxy’s Edge – a sci-fi land where you’ll have the chance to fly the Millennium Falcon, among other attractions.
+If you haven’t been in a while, Star Wars: Galaxy’s Edge recently opened in 2019 – a sci-fi land where you’ll have the chance to fly the Millennium Falcon, among other attractions.
 It’s sure to be a theme park game-changer.

 Best for: Jedi’s and movie buffs.